Samillion/mpv-ytdlautoformat/README.md

         ytdlautoformat.lua
 ```

-# How to uninstall
-The script doesn't change or alter configuration in other files, so removing the `ytdlautoformat.lua` script from the mpv scripts folder is all that is needed to uninstall.

 # Alternatives
 I like to keep my [mpv configuration](https://github.com/Samillion/mpv-conf) simple, that is why I created this script to match my simple usecase.

 However, there are solid alternatives that provide more on demand options, such as:
+- [mpv-quality-menu](https://github.com/christoph-heinrich/mpv-quality-menu): Allows you to change the streamed video and audio quality (ytdl-format) on the fly.
 - [mpv-selectformat](https://github.com/koonix/mpv-selectformat): mpv plugin for selecting the format of internet videos.
-- [mpv-quality-menu](https://github.com/christoph-heinrich/mpv-quality-menu): Allows you to change the streamed video and audio quality (ytdl-format) on the fly.

 They can be added alongside `ytdlautoformat.lua` as there are no conflicts between them.